opulo-inc/docs/docs/openpnp/calibration/2-connect-to-machine/index.md

-# Connecting to Your Machine
+# Connecting to Your Machine ([Video Guide](https://youtu.be/h3mtEQfGMlM?si=EwPYDBEEKK8miH29&t=31))

-Now we've got OpenPnP installed on your computer, and we've got the default configuration loaded up.
-Our next step is getting connected to the machine and getting familiar with OpenPnP's UI.
-See also our [setup video](https://youtube.com/watch?v=CSnczX6VJ7M&si=EnSIkaIECMiOmarE&t=102).
+With OpenPnP installed on your computer and the default configuration installed, the next step is connecting to the machine and getting familiar with OpenPnP's UI.

 1. Make sure OpenPnP is closed.
-2. Plug in your LumenPnP via the barrel jack.
+2. Plug the barrel jack power plug into your LumenPnP.

-    !!! danger "Always Plug In Barrel Jack First"
-         It's important you always plug in the barrel jack before USB power.
+    !!! danger "Always Plug In Barrel Jack First" Always plug in the barrel jack before USB power.
 This ensures the proper power up sequence for the LumenPnP motherboard.
 When plugging in the barrel jack, *always* make sure the USB type B connector is unplugged.

 3. Connect your LumenPnP to your computer using the included USB cable.

-    !!! warning "Plug in USB before opening OpenPnP" It's important that you plug your LumenPnP USB cable into your computer **before** launching OpenPnP.
+    !!! warning "Plug in USB before opening OpenPnP" Always plug your LumenPnP USB cable into your computer **before** launching OpenPnP.
 If OpenPnP is already open, it might have a hard time finding the correct communication port.
 Make sure OpenPnP is closed before plugging in your USB cable.

 4. Connect both cameras to your computer using the USB cables.

+    !!! warning "Camera USB Ports"
         **Use separate USB ports directly into your computer**.
 The cameras require a lot of USB bandwidth, and many USB hubs aren't capable of handling it.
 For best results, make sure each camera is plugged into a different USB port directly into your computer, ideally on different interal USB hubs.

 5. Open OpenPnP on your computer.
 You should now see the OpenPnP UI:
   ![OpenPnP's basic UI](images/openpnp-ui.png)

-!!!
-Note "Linux"
-    On Linux you'll need to [join](https://askubuntu.com/questions/112568/how-do-i-allow-a-non-default-user-to-use-serial-device-ttyusb0) the `dialout` and `video` groups, or provide `udev` rules for the LumenPnP's usb devices.

 ## Serial Port Configuration